donbay01/Apex_Ebuka/README.md

 Accessment for Apex Network.

-I have successfully build the necessary UI screens, i successfully call all API endpoints are requested.
+I have successfully built the necessary UI screens and successfully called all API endpoints are requested.
 Looking forward to your feedback.

 Regards